Politics of Sudan: History

 As part of the agreement ending the Second Sudanese Civil War, nine members of the SPLM/A and 16 members of the government were sworn in as Ministers on 22 September 2005, forming the first post war government of national unity.
 The inauguration was delayed over arguments over who would get various portfolios and as a result of the death of Vice President John Garang.
 The National Congress Party kept control of the key energy, defense, interior and finance posts, while an SPLM appointee became foreign minister.
 Vice President Salva Kiir was reported to have backed down in the argument over who would have control of the vital Ministry of Energy and Mining, which handles the output of Sudan's oil fields.

 On April 11, 2019, al-Bashir and his government were overthrown in a military coup led by his first vice president and defense minister, who then established the now ruling military junta.
 The next day Auf handed power to Lt.
 General Abdel Fattah Abdelrahman Burhan.

 Sudan’s Sovereign Council, the military-civilian body that is the highest power in the transitional government, has ruled Sudan since the fall of Omar al-Bashir.
 Prime Minister Abdalla Hamdok is the civilian leader of the cabinet.

 In October 2020, Sudan made an agreement to normalize diplomatic relations with Israel, as part of the agreement the United States removed Sudan from the U.S. list of State Sponsors of Terrorism.

 As of August 2021, the country was jointly led by the chairman of the Sovereignty Council, Abdel Fattah al-Burhan, and Prime Minister Abdallah Hamdok.

 On 25 October 2021, the Sovereignty Council and the Sudanese government were immensely dissolved after being overthrown in the 2021 Sudan coup.
+On 11 November 2021, Chairman Abdel Fattah al-Burhan re-formed the Sovereignty Council with new membership.